History of robots: 1970s

 A GBU-10 Paveway II, an American laser-guided bomb, based on the Mk 84 general-purpose bomb, but with laser seeker and wings for guidance.
 Introduced into service c.
 1976.

 In the early 1970s precision munitions and smart weapons were developed.
 Weapons became robotic by implementing terminal guidance.
 At the end of the Vietnam War the first laser-guided bombs were deployed, which could find their target by following a laser beam that was pointed at the target.
 During the 1972 Operation Linebacker laser-guided bombs proved effective, but still depended heavily on human operators.
 Fire-and-forget weapons were also first deployed in the closing Vietnam War, once launched no further attention or action was required from the operator.

 The development of humanoid robots was advanced considerably by Japanese robotics scientists in the 1970s.
 Waseda University initiated the WABOT project in 1967, and in 1972 completed the WABOT-1, the world's first full-scale humanoid intelligent robot.
 Its limb control system allowed it to walk with the lower limbs, and to grip and transport objects with hands, using tactile sensors.
 Its vision system allowed it to measure distances and directions to objects using external receptors, artificial eyes and ears.
 And its conversation system allowed it to communicate with a person in Japanese, with an artificial mouth.
 This made it the first android.

 Freddy and Freddy II were robots built at the University of Edinburgh School of Informatics by Pat Ambler, Robin Popplestone, Austin Tate, and Donald Mitchie, and were capable of assembling wooden blocks in a period of several hours.
 German based company KUKA built the world's first industrial robot with six electromechanically driven axes, known as FAMULUS.

 In 1974, Michael J. Freeman created Leachim, a robot teacher who was programmed with the class curricular, as well as certain biographical information on the 40 students whom Leachim was programmed to teach.
 Leachim had the ability to synthesize human speech.
 Leachim was tested in a fourth grade classroom in the Bronx borough of New York City.

 In 1974, David Silver designed The Silver Arm, which was capable of fine movements replicating human hands.
 Feedback was provided by touch and pressure sensors and analyzed by a computer.
 The SCARA, Selective Compliance Assembly Robot Arm, was created in 1978 as an efficient, 4-axis robotic arm.
 Best used for picking up parts and placing them in another location, the SCARA was introduced to assembly lines in 1981.

+In 1978, engineers from Battelle Memorial Institute built Moonlight Special, a self-contained autonomous maze-solving mobile robot controlled by a Zilog Z80-based microcomputer.
+Equipped with optical sensors and graph theory-based algorithms, it explored and mapped unknown mazes—traversing the mathematically shortest path on its third run.

 The Stanford Cart successfully crossed a room full of chairs in 1979.
 It relied primarily on stereo vision to navigate and determine distances.
 The Robotics Institute at Carnegie Mellon University was founded in 1979 by Raj Reddy.